arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 * A filter MUST be included in the query string. // TODO: decide on the encoding and query param
 * The encoding format for this filter (hexified JSON vs. URL-encoded JSON) remains an open question.

+// TODO: describe the response format

-#### Key configuration lifetime
+### Key configuration lifetime

 Relays MUST rotate their OHTTP key configurations periodically to limit replay attacks and reduce the impact of key compromise.
-Key rotation is signaled via the HTTP caching headers (Cache-Control, Expires, ETag) on the response to the key configuration fetch defined in RFC 9540
+Key rotation is signaled via the HTTP caching headers (Cache-Control, Expires, ETag) on the response to the key configuration fetch defined in RFC 9540.

-#### Backwards Compatibility
+### Backwards Compatibility

 Relays continue to support NIP-01 over WebSockets.
 Clients that do not implement OHTTP interoperate unchanged.
 The OHTTP interface introduces new endpoints; no changes to NIP-01 message schemas.

-#### Event Scope
+### Event Scope

 This NIP defines a client-server interaction model and is scoped to the following event types only:

+// TODO: what about the other dm nips?

 * [NIP-17](https://github.com/nostr-protocol/nips/blob/master/17.md) - Encrypted DMs
 * [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) - Zaps